John Henry

 Analysis of Literary Devices Used in “John Henry”

-literary devices are tools used by writers to convey their emotions, ideas, and themes to make texts more appealing to the reader.
-The analysis of some of the literary devices used in this poem has been given below.
+Literary devices are tools writers employ to express emotions, ideas, and themes, enhancing the impact of their writing.
+Let’s explore some of the literary devices used in this ballad:

-- Anaphora: It refers to the repetition of a phrase or word in two or successive verses.
-For example, “Hammer’s going to be the death of me” in the opening lines of the poem to emphasize the point and foreshadow John Henry’s death.
+- Anaphora: This is the repetition of a phrase or word at the beginning of successive verses.
+The repetition of “Hammer’s going to be the death of me” in the opening lines foreshadows John Henry’s fate and emphasizes the dangerous nature of his work.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /ee/ in “He picked up a hammer and a little piece of steel” and the sound of /o/ in “Saying, “Hammer’s going to be the death of me, Lord, Lord.”
+- Assonance: This is the repetition of vowel sounds within the same line.
+For example, the repetition of the /ee/ sound in “He picked up a hammer and a little piece of steel” and the /o/ sound in “Saying, “Hammer’s going to be the death of me, Lord, Lord.”
+This creates a musical quality and emphasizes certain words.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /d/ in “He laid down his hammer and he cried, “Lord, Lord” and the sound of /t/ in “John Henry beat that steam drill down.”
+- Consonance: This is the repetition of consonant sounds within the same line.
+For example, the repetition of the /d/ sound in “He laid down his hammer and he cried, “Lord, Lord” and the /t/ sound in “John Henry beat that steam drill down.”
+Consonance adds to the poem’s rhythmic quality.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession such as the sound of /h/ in “John Henry hammered on the right-hand side” and the sound of /l/ in “I’d die with a hammer in my hand, Lord, Lord.”
+- Alliteration: This is the repetition of consonant sounds at the beginning of words in close proximity.
+Examples include the /h/ sound in “John Henry hammered on the right-hand side” and the /l/ sound in “I’d die with a hammer in my hand, Lord, Lord.”
+Alliteration adds a musical and memorable quality to the verses.

 Saying, “Hammer’s going to be the death of me, Lord, Lord,